jeanquark/eurostadium-svelte/README.md

 Showcase football stadiums across Europe.

-## Data management
+## Database seed

+- Get all countries

+  Call `/api/supabase/update-countries`

+- Get all leagues

+  Call `/api/supabase/update-leagues`

-* Fetch all teams by country
+- Fetch all teams by country

+  Call
-    Call `/api/api-football/fetch-teams?season=[SEASON]&countryStartIndex=[COUNTRY_START_INDEX]&countryEndIndex=[COUNTRY_END_INDEX]`
+  `/api/api-football/fetch-teams?season=[SEASON]&countryStartIndex=[COUNTRY_START_INDEX]&countryEndIndex=[COUNTRY_END_INDEX]`
   It will update all teams for the active leagues in the specified countries json files.

-* Calculate x and y coordinates for each stadium (Svg map)
+- Calculate x and y coordinates for each stadium (Svg map)

-    Call `/api/calculate-svg-coord?country=[COUNTRY_SLUG]`
-    It will update x & y values for the specified country json file.
+  Call `/api/calculate-svg-coord?country=[COUNTRY_SLUG]` It will update x & y values for the specified country json file.
 To update all countries, set value to 'all'

-* Update stadiums
+- Update stadiums

-    Call `/api/supabase/update-stadiums?country=[COUNTRY_SLUG]`
-    It will update supabase stadiums table with data retrieved from the specified country json file located at `/static/json/teams/[COUNTRY_SLUG].json`.
+  Call `/api/supabase/update-stadiums?country=[COUNTRY_SLUG]` It will update supabase stadiums table with data retrieved from the specified country json file located at `/static/json/teams/[COUNTRY_SLUG].json`.

-* Update teams (dependant on stadiums)
+- Update teams (dependant on stadiums)

-    Call `/api/supabase/update-teams?country=[COUNTRY_SLUG]`
-    It will update supabase teams table with data retrieved from the specified country json file located at `/static/json/teams/[COUNTRY_SLUG].json`.
+  Call `/api/supabase/update-teams?country=[COUNTRY_SLUG]` It will update supabase teams table with data retrieved from the specified country json file located at `/static/json/teams/[COUNTRY_SLUG].json`.

-* Update images (dependant on stadiums)
+- Update images (dependant on stadiums)

-    Call `/api/supabase/update-images?country=[COUNTRY_SLUG]`
-    It will update supabase images table with data retrieved from the specified country json file located at `/static/json/teams/[COUNTRY_SLUG].json`.
+  Call `/api/supabase/update-images?country=[COUNTRY_SLUG]` It will update supabase images table with data retrieved from the specified country json file located at `/static/json/teams/[COUNTRY_SLUG].json`.

-* Update supabase storage url for each image
+- Update supabase storage url for each image

-    Call `/api/supabase/set-images-public-url?country=[COUNTRY_SLUG]`
-    It will update url field in supabase images table for each image stored in specified country folder of supabase storage.
+  Call `/api/supabase/set-images-public-url?country=[COUNTRY_SLUG]` It will update url field in supabase images table for each image stored in specified country folder of supabase storage.

 ## Upload image

 Visit `/upload-image` and upload an image (you have to be logged in).
 It will be saved in `image_uploads` supabase storage.

 ## Developer